aaronisme/markdown-ai-assistant/README.md

-# Markdown Assistant
+# Markdown AI Assistant

-Markdown Assistant is a Visual Studio Code extension designed to enhance your Markdown writing experience using Azure OpenAI.
+Markdown AI Assistant is a Visual Studio Code extension designed to enhance your Markdown writing experience using Azure OpenAI.
 With this tool, you can easily select text and generate AI-powered enhancements or continuations directly within the editor.

 ## Features